ajurasz/ajurasz.github.io/_posts/2019-06-08-build-native-imge-with-graalvm.md

 }
 {% highlight %}

-## Compiltion
+## Compilation

-First we need to compile our java code with `javac` command
+First, we need to compile our java code with `javac` command

 {% highlight shell %}
 javac -cp "libs/*" Application.java
 {% highlight %}

-`libs` directory conains all 3rd party dependencies required for this application to run
+`libs` directory contains all 3rd party dependencies required for this application to run

 {% highlight shell %}
 tree